The Top 10 Restaurants in Uruguay

 A world away from the meat-heavy menus of Montevideo’s parrillas, La Fonda in Ciudad Vieja is a vegetarian’s dream.
 The restaurant’s rustic dishes, written up on a little blackboard outside, change daily according to what’s fresh in the kitchen.
 Classic plates might be spinach-stuffed ravioli with pine nuts and basil or sticky glazed ribs.
 The vibe is homey, the staff eager, and the wine unmissable.

-Bar, Restaurant, Gastropub, South American, Mexican, American, Fusion, $$$
+Bar, Gastropub, Restaurant, South American, Mexican, American, Fusion, French, Dessert, $$$

 Bar Americano is Montevideo’s take on a Texan saloon: all dark wood and long sofas, with burgers, salads, and quesadillas on the menu.
 There’s often live blues, a fantastic selection of liquors, and a clientele covering everyone from lone businessman to Argentinean tourists.
 Try the grilled chicken salad with honey-mustard dressing or French-inspired blue cheese and caramelized onion burger.
 Then go all-American with an apple pie and pint of IPA for dessert.